 - The LLCC Child Development Center achieved another five-year term of accreditation in 2017 from the National Association for the Education of Young Children, the gold standard for early childhood programs across the country.

-- LLCC’s accreditation was reaffirmed by the Higher Learning Commission in spring 2014.
+- LLCC’s accreditation was reaffirmed by the Higher Learning Commission in 2014.

 - Tuition and fees for a full-time, in-district student enrolled in 15 standard credit hours: $2,137.50 per semester

-- Books: approximately $440 per semester (varies by course and choice of media)
+- Books: approximately $540 per semester of 15 credit hours (varies by course and choice of media)

 FY 2019 Operating Budget